 Serve on its own, or alongside white rice and a small microgreen salad (micro-cilantro and micro-arugula work especially well) lightly dressed with rice wine vinegar, sesame oil, and salt.

-BBQ Dry Rub
+BBQ Dry Rub (Spice Blend)

 Good for ribs, bbq chicken, and pulled pork.
 The sugar carmelizes and helps form a bark during the smoking process.